MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 This training describes some rules and tools aimed at improving the quality of a Java code to simplify its maintenance.
 It makes up a minimum consistent set of rules which can be applied in any situation, especially on embedded systems where performance and low memory footprint matter.
+Also be aware of MicroEJ runtime specifities by reading the :ref:`mjvm_javalanguage` page.

 Intended Audience
 -----------------